4 minute read

 Write MCP Server And Test

-Here, we’ll start the MCP server and send requests to it via stdin directly into the terminal, watching the responses via stdout.
+Here, the MCP server is started and requests are sent via stdin directly into the terminal, with responses received via stdout.

 1. Example File

-The file we’ll run is in gemini-mcp-example/main.py and already defined.
-Take a look at it.
-The main components are
+The file to run is in gemini-mcp-example/main.py and already defined.
+The main components are:

 # ...